jimparis/esptool-ftdi/README.md

 * [libftdi1 1.4](https://www.intra2net.com/en/developer/libftdi/index.php)
 * [libusb 1.0](https://libusb.info/)

-This was tested on Linux only.
-Some of the `ctypes` library loading probably needs to be tweaked for other OSes.
+This was tested on Linux and macOS.
+For other OSes, changes to the low level USB access may be needed.

 ## Usage

     $ ./esptool-ftdi.py
     usage: ./esptool-ftdi.py <path-to-esptool.py> [args...]

-Simply prepend `esptool-ftdi.py` to your existing esptool command line.
+To use it, prepend `esptool-ftdi.py` to your existing esptool command line.
 For example, instead of:

     $ esptool.py chip_id